LeilaYaghoobi70/starSeeker/README.md

 ## Current Status

 This project, developed within three working days, requires improvement in UI and implementation of various states.
+Additionally in the future, I plan to incorporate UI testing using Jetpack Compose UI testing frameworks.
 Currently, the project is in version 1.0.0.

 ## Technologies Used

-- *Jetpack Libraries:* Utilize ViewModel and StateFlow for managing UI-related data and lifecycle.
+- *Jetpack Libraries:* Utilize ViewModel and StateFlow for managing UI-related data, lifecycle, and interactions within the Model-View-Intent (MVI) architecture pattern.
 - *Hilt:* Employed for dependency injection, ensuring modular and testable code.
 - *Retrofit:* Networking library for making API requests to retrieve Star Wars data.
 - *Gson:* JSON serialization/deserialization library integrated with Retrofit for parsing API responses.